pete-hayes/netskope-category-checker/README.md

 # netskope-category-checker

 ## Description
-Checks category accessibility from a browser running behind Netskope and flags each category as either Accessible or Not Accessible.
+Checks category accessibility from a browser when running behind Netskope and flags each category as either Accessible or Not Accessible.

 ## Features
 - Check category accessibility against all [Netskope Controlled Domains](https://community.netskope.com/next-gen-swg-2/netskope-controlled-domains-for-url-category-testing-867)